CPR and Other Useless Things I Do for People

 But still, we try.

-We kneel (almost in a prayer).
+We kneel, almost like prayer.
 We sweat.
 We count.

 We talk like they can hear us.